andrewrgoss/andrewrgoss.com/content/about.md

 ![Analytic Data Pipeline](/img/data_pipeline.png "Analytic Data Pipeline")

-Over the course of my career, I have gained a unique perspective as both a developer and an account manager in leveraging people, process, and technology.
+Over the course of my career, I've gained a unique perspective as both a developer and a technical consultant in leveraging people, process, and technology.

-* I've held both client-facing and technical roles while addressing a wide range of business data initiatives across industries such as finance, food services, higher education, retail, technology, and telecommunications.
+* I've had the opportunity to solve numerous data challenges across a variety of industries in using a curated assortment of best in class technologies and engineering well-designed, secure data ecosystems.
 * During this time I've worked with numerous high-profile <a href="/resume/#clients_served">clients</a> including Bank of America, Fitbit, Hewlett Packard Enterprise, Sprint, and Taco Bell.
-I've also built numerous in-house tools and systems.
+I've also built numerous in-house tools and programs.
-* My cross-functional <a href="/resume/#work_experience">roles</a> have included data engineering, application development, business analysis, database marketing, and marketing automation.
+* My cross-functional <a href="/resume/#work_experience">roles</a> have included data engineering, backend application development, business analysis, database marketing, and marketing automation.
 I've helped translate large amounts of fragmented data into smarter decision making.

 ![ETL](/img/etl.png "ETL")

 With the rate at which technology changes, you can never stop learning new things.
 I take a proactive approach towards career growth and skill development that I write about in this blog.
-I've found it not only to be a nice way to document my work, but also a great way to share knowledge with others.
+I've found it not only to be a nice way to document my own learning, but also a great way to share knowledge with others.
 I've also come across many useful <a href="/resources">resources</a> and emerging ideas that I <a href="https://twitter.com/andrewrgoss" target="_blank">tweet</a> about regularly.

 > Check out my <a href="/resume">resume</a> for more details on my professional experiences.